Eschatologue/CM_wiki/docs/character-creation/origin/species/aasimar.md

 ### Darkvision

-You have Darkvision with a range of 60 feet.
+You have :sense-darkvison: Darkvision with a range of 60 feet.

 ### Healing Hands